-REBECCA STREET is a mother, grandmother, and working actor based in New York City.
-Rebecca began her career in Washington, D.C. and received her Equity card from the Arena Stage.
-Before moving to NYC, she lived in Los Angeles for twenty-four years where she raised her children and worked in TV and film.
-Though she has performed in many TV episodics, films, and commercials, she is perhaps best known for her 2 year portrayal of a woman with AIDS on “The Young & Restless."
-NY credits include the recent Hallmark movie, "Christmas at the Plaza," HBO’s “Mildred Pierce,” "House of Cards," "Orange is The New Black," Blacklist," and playing Mary Tyrone in "Long Day’s Journey into Night" Off Broadway.
+REBECCA STREET is a mother, grandmother, working actor, and social activist based in New York City.
+She took her first acting class at the age of 30 in Washington, D.C.and received her Equity card from the Arena Stage.
+Several years later, she moved to Los Angeles where she lived for twenty-four years, raising her children and working in TV and film.
+Though she has performed in many TV episodics, films, and commercials, she is best known for her 2 year portrayal of a woman with AIDS on “The Young & Restless."
+NY credits include the 2024 film "Plan B," "Lyle," the Hallmark movie, "Christmas at the Plaza," HBO’s “Mildred Pierce,” "House of Cards," "Orange is The New Black," Blacklist," and playing Mary Tyrone in "Long Day’s Journey into Night" Off Broadway.
 She was also featured in Gore Verbinski's film, "A Cure for Wellness" which she travelled to Berlin to shoot.
+As an extension of her acting, Rebecca has directed eighteen plays — both modern and classical — in programs designed to bring theatre to underserved communities and to people in hospice care.
+She has also performed in charity benefits across the country.
 Her full TV & film resume can be viewed on IMDB.com.

-Rebecca holds a BA in English from the University of Maryland and prior to becoming an actor, she was a high school English teacher in Maryland and the recipient of a Rotary Club "Outstanding Teacher” award.
-Her interest in teaching has continued through the years, leading her to volunteer for a variety of organizations addressing the needs of marginalized populations.
-While living in LA, she also created a seminar for artists based on the work of mythology scholar Joseph Campbell that was presented at a variety of venues including Loyola Marymount University and the Skirball Cultural Center.
-In NYC, she was a volunteer teacher at Valley Lodge, a homeless shelter for seniors and taught a Poetry Workshop at the Samaritan Village Young Mothers Program.
+Rebecca holds a BA in English from the University of Maryland and prior to becoming an actor, she taught special education and high school English, garnering a Rotary Club "Most Outstanding Teacher” award.
+Her interest in teaching has continued through the years.
+While living in LA, she taught acting to professionals and created a seminar for artists based on the work of mythology scholar Joseph Campbell, presented at Loyola Marymount University and the Skirball Cultural Center.
+In NYC, she hosts a Poetry Salon.

 Rebecca has addressed lay people, professionals, and students at a variety of venues on the ramifications of sexual trauma and methods for facilitating recovery ~ including the NY State Office of Mental Health Grand Rounds at Rockland Psychiatric Center, the Mid-Hudson Forensic Psychiatric Center affiliated with Columbia University, two speeches at Fordham University Graduate School, the Juilliard School of Music, Drama & Dance, the University of California Santa Barbara, Take Back The Night, and The New School in NYC.